luis198327/olympics-quiz-game/README.md

 + All content was written by the developer, unless referenced below.

 ### Code
 + [Stack overflow](https://stackoverflow.com/questions/17212094/fill-background-color-left-to-right-css) - used to obtain initial code which I then tweaked to provide a hover effect when selecting an answer.
+Although a lot of this has since been removed following the issue identified on touch devices.
 + I used code from W3Schools to create the hover over menu/nav and adapted this to the styling, positioning, wording for my quiz game.
 The menu is situated in the top left of each of the 3 main HTML pages.
 + [Code-boxx](https://code-boxx.com/lock-screen-orientation/) - used CSS media code to restrict landscape view being used on smaller devices - in other words to display a message to rotate back to portrait mode.
 I have adapted the code so that it's using min-height instead, so it will allow use for bigger devices like tablets no matter if its in portrait or landscape view.
 + [Stack overflow](https://stackoverflow.com/questions/17708869/how-to-reload-the-webpage-when-orientation-changes) - used to add code to refresh the page when the orientation of the device changes.